MathKvi/Statistical-Methodes/README.md

 This is a report in the course Statistical Methodes, and the dataset that is used is CO2 that is included in R Studio.

-This was the task, and it is shown mostly in the pdf, with some code being in R studio form.
+Below is the task and it is shown mostly in the pdf, with some code being in R studio form.

 1. Introduces the data and it’s context.
 2. Provides a briefed information about its variables, its variable types (from statistician’s perspective), dataset’s size, etc.